Subway-Lovers/Facial-Landmark-Detection-Chanllenge/README.md

 python3 Preparation.py
 ```

-After the step, there should be two more folders under data/, the contents inside the folders should be as follows
+After the step, there should be two more folders under data/

+The contents inside the folders should be as follows

 ```
  data/